john30/ebusd-configuration/README.md

 ------------

-The right files for an existing environment need to be picked from the directory corresponding to the used ebusd version (currently ebusd-1.1.x for the ebusd master branch).
+The right files for an existing environment need to be picked from the directory corresponding to the used ebusd version (currently [ebusd-1.x.x](https://github.com/john30/ebusd-configuration/tree/master/ebusd-1.x.x) for the ebusd master branch).

-For all environments, the best way to find the necessary files is to start a scan on the eBUS (see ebusd documentation).
+For all environments, the best way to find the necessary files is to start a scan on the eBUS, see [ebusd scan documentation](https://github.com/john30/ebusd/wiki/3.-Commands#scan).

 Depending on the scan result, pick the files suitable for your environment from the names given by the third column of the scan result, e.g.: